Gymnopédie No. 1 PDF - Tutorial & Notes

 Repeated

-Only 11 of 59 bars repeat — this piece is largely through-composed with mostly unique material throughout.
+Only 11 of 59 bars repeat — largely through-composed.

 Repeated bar Unique bar